seriti/slim3-skeleton/README.md

 ## Define framework parameters

-Review contents of "env-example.php" and set MySQL database connection parameters as a minimum requirement.
+Review contents of [directory-for-app]/env-example.php and set MySQL database connection parameters as a minimum requirement.
-NB: MAKE SURE THAT SYSTEM TABLES SPECIFIED DO NOT CLASH WITH ANY OF YOUR EXISTING TABLES IN DATABASE Rename this file to "env.php" once you have modified it.
+NB1: MAKE SURE THAT SYSTEM TABLES SPECIFIED DO NOT CLASH WITH ANY OF YOUR EXISTING TABLES IN DATABASE
+NB2: Unless you have setup default tables already make sure define('SETUP_APP',false);

+Rename this file to [directory-for-app]/env.php once you have modified it.

 ## Check that webserver is working